Please review all applicable camp policies with your child before attending camp.

 Extra spending money is used for the camp store and Epworth gift shop.
 Parents are requested to send additional cash with their child.
 A maximum of $30 is suggested for each camper.

 The South Georgia Conference and Summer Camp staff are not responsible for lost items.
-We recommend that NO valuable items be taken to camp, such as watches, rings, good cameras and expensive jewelry.
+We recommend that NO valuable items be taken to camp.
 Items such as cell phones, electronic games or equipment should also be left at home.
-DO NOT BRING skateboards, cell phones, iPods, iPads, electric fans, reading lamps, knives or water guns -- they are NOT permitted in camp.
+DO NOT BRING skateboards, cell phones, tablets, smart watches, valuables, weapons of any sort -- they are NOT permitted in camp.
 We recommend that all items be labeled and identified with the camper's name.
 Please do not send expensive items/clothing to camp, which can be damaged, lost or stolen.

 Medical Needs and Attention

 All medication (prescription and over-the-counter) must be turned in at registration in its original container, including the Physician's instructions for dosage on the label.
 Medication in pill boxes will not be accepted.

 LIMITED CAMP INSURANCE is provided for persons in case of accident or illness while at camp.
 This insurance is secondary coverage, with the family's insurance as primary.
 If a camper has no insurance, the camp insurance is primary.
 Parents will be notified in cases where professional care is needed.
 We require

 Telephone & Communication

 Phones are not available for use by campers.
 If there are any situations regarding your camper while at camp that you need to be made aware of (medical issues, severe homesickness, etc) we will call you.
 If you need to reach your child immediately because of a situation at home, please call the camp office at (912) 638-8626.
 For after hours emergencies, contact Epworth By The Sea at (912) 638-8688.
 Thank you for trusting us with your camper.